 In October 2018, upon the acquisition of certain technology, referred to as HunchLab, from Azavea, Inc., the Company recognized a contingent consideration liability classified within Level III of the fair value hierarchy because some of the inputs used in its measurement were neither directly nor indirectly observable.
-The Company estimates the fair value of the contingent consideration based on management's estimates of (i) the probability of achieving the relevant revenue targets and (ii) the timing of achieving such targets.
-During the three months ended March 31, 2020, based on the relevant revenues earned during the first year of the three-year contingent consideration period, the Company paid \$0.3 million to Azavea, Inc., resulting in a reduction of the contingent consideration liability.
+The Company estimates the fair value of the contingent consideration at the end of each reporting period based on management's estimates of (i) the probability of achieving the relevant revenue targets and (ii) the timing of achieving such targets.
+In January 2020, based on the relevant revenues earned during the first year of the three-year contingent consideration period, the Company paid \$0.3 million to Azavea, Inc., resulting in a reduction of the contingent consideration liability.